daniel-isidro/customer_segmentation/README.md

   </tbody>
 </table>

-We see we have 235,574 transactions in the period of time included in the dataset.
+We see we have 235,574 transactions and 5 columns in the period of time included in the dataset.
 The biggest transaction was 150,000 units.
 But it seems there was a return of that amount as well, -150,000 units.
 The most expensive purchase was 2.41 Millions.

 Let's view the period of time included in the dataset: